 Open burning season ends April 30

-Eligible property owners with permits have until April 30, 2014 to wrap up any open burning in the Central Okanagan.
+Eligible property owners with permits have until sunset Sunday, April 30th to wrap up any open burning in the Central Okanagan.

-Under Regional District and local fire bylaws, permitted open burning may start October 1 and must be complete by April 30.
-Fire chiefs may however change the dates depending on the fire hazard in their area.
+Under Regional District and local fire bylaws, if conditions are favourable, permitted open burning starts October 1st and must be complete by nightfall April 30th.
+Fire chiefs may however change the dates depending on the fire hazard in their specific area.

 Prior to igniting any fire, eligible property owners with a valid permit must call the toll-free Outdoor Burning Hotline: 1-855-262-2876 (BURN).
-It will tell them if open burning is allowed on a particular day.
+It will advise whether open burning is allowed on a particular day.
 Both the Venting and Air Quality must be good in order for burning to occur within Central Okanagan fire jurisdictions.
-This information is also available each morning after 7:15 at regionaldistrict.com/airquality.
+This information is also available each morning after 8:00 am at regionaldistrict.com/airquality.

-On days when open burning is allowed, it’s recommended that no debris piles be ignited until after 10 a.m., when proper venting conditions are more likely to exist.
+On days when open burning is allowed, it’s recommended that debris piles be ignited after 10:00 am, when proper venting conditions are more likely to exist.

 All Central Okanagan property owners regardless of property size are encouraged to take advantage of other options to dispose of their yard waste.

-- The bi-weekly curbside yard waste collection program is underway through the end of November and residents are reminded to only place leaves, grass, pine needles and small prunings inside their wheeled yard waste cart with the green lid closed.
+The bi-weekly curbside yard waste collection program is underway through the end of November.
+Residents are reminded to only place leaves, grass, pine needles and small prunings inside their wheeled yard waste cart with the green lid closed.